amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 #### Collecting logs

 The logs emitted by Dapr can be fed into a monitoring backend for analysis.
 A log collector is a component that collects logs from a system and  sends it to a monitoring backend.
 A popular log collector is [Fluentd][10].
 Check out the [How-To: Set up Fluentd, Elastic search and Kibana in Kubernetes](https://v1-rc2.docs.dapr.io/operations/monitoring/fluentd/) in the Dapr documentation.
-This article contains instructions for setting up Fluentd as log collector, Elastic Search as monitoring backend and Kibana as monitoring front-end.
+This article contains instructions for setting up Fluentd as log collector and the [ELK Stack][11] (Elastic Search and Kibana) as monitoring backend.

 ### Health status